 50. Every night in Rossie Farm when recreation started would come in and everybody would line up for the recreation activity they wanted to do.
 This was in the large room where we had assembly.
 There were sinks in this room and a toilet at the back.
 About fifteen could watch television.
 The rest could either go to football in the gym or play table tennis or snooker.
-We decided who did what.
-I never once got to the television room.
-I was always sent on walks which didn't bother me because I liked walking.
+We always sent on walks which didn't bother me because I liked walking.
 I was an outdoor person.
-Sometimes I stood in the queue for football and with a lot of other boys too.
+Sometimes I stood in the queue for football and We always took me out and put me in the queue for the walk.
+He did this with a lot of other boys too.